yulux/lazy-finance-quote/README.md

 	$ curl -s localhost:8080/finance/yahoo/AAPL

-## The data hash contains the result - as is - from the yahoo finance api
+## The JSON data hash contains the result - as is - from the yahoo finance api

 ```
 {